tiradani/osg_rsv/README.md

 # Notes

+## Dependencies
+This module depends on the puppet stdlib module.

 ## Certificates
 There is one circular dependency in the install procedure.
 If you use service certificates to submit jobs, then the certificates must exist and be owned by